 A student may qualify for advanced placement by one or more of the following means: (1) by passing a proficiency examination administered by a teaching department at NC State; (2) by meeting a specific minimum score on certain of the Advance Placement Program (AP) or International Baccalaureate (IB) examinations; and (3) by attaining a minimum score on certain of the College Level Examination Program (CLEP) subject tests.
 For advanced placement policies, visit the placement website.Back To Top

 Undergraduate applicants from outside North Carolina are reviewed using the same criteria as applicants from North Carolina.
 NC State is limited to enrolling not more than 18 percent of total new undergraduate students from outside the state as set forth by the University of North Carolina System.

 NC State welcomes international student applications and has a long history of enrolling outstanding international students.
-Applicants who are not citizens of the U.S. must apply online: admissions.ncsu.edu.
-International applicants must demonstrate evidence of English language proficiency, adequate financial resources and academic credentials before a visa certificate can be issued.Back To Top
+International students must apply online: admissions.ncsu.edu.
+International applicants must demonstrate competitive academic credential, evidence of English language proficiency, and adequate financial resources before a visa certificate can be issued.Back To Top

 Financial and Immigration Information

 All international applicants seeking an F-1 or J-1 student visa must submit a Certificate of Financial Responsibility (CFR) as part of the admission process.
 The purpose of this form is to certify financial solvency for the student throughout his/her program of study - this is a federal requirement that must be met before the Office of Undergraduate Admissions can issue any visa certificates.